Share This Article

 Remember that for dropshipping orders, the total amount of your sales invoice must be higher than the total amount of the order.

-For consignments to the Canary Islands, the words ‘T2LF- Mercancía sin declaración’ must also appear on the invoice.
+For consignments to the Canary Islands, the words ‘T2LF- Mercancía sin declaración’ must also appear on the invoice and the recipient ID number (or Passport).